The Catweazle Club

 An intimate and magical space for musicians, singers, poets, storytellers and performance artists of every imaginable hue, who grace the stage every week.
 A chance to sit, to listen, to connect, to inspire and to be inspired …

-It didn’t take long for the room to pack out, forcing a move to the larger Upstairs Room.
-No microphones, no stage: just a spotlight and a chair, with the audience hanging on the every word and every note of the performer.
+It didn’t take long for the room to pack out, forcing a move to the larger upstairs room.

 An intense and often otherworldly atmosphere soon developed, and still more people came to gather round the flame, responding to that integral part of themselves which had hitherto remained malnourished by the bigger, better, faster world that seemed to be sinking its teeth into every aspect of modern life in the middle of the nineteen nineties.

 Another move saw the Catweazle Club commence what was to become a three-year residency at Jude The Obscure in Walton Street.
-People met, fell in love, had babies, joined bands, jammed into the wee hours, care of the wonderful landlord Noel Reilly’s Irish “hospitality”.
+People met, fell in love, had babies, joined bands, jammed into the wee hours, all care of wonderful landlord Noel Reilly’s Irish “hospitality”.

-Long may it continue.
+Long may catWEazle continue.

 Here are just a few of the things other people say about The Catweazle Club: